litetokens/LIPs/tip-20.md

 ## Motivation

-A standard interface allows any tokens on TRON to be re-used by other applications: from wallets to decentralized exchanges.
+A standard interface allows any tokens on LITETOKENS to be re-used by other applications: from wallets to decentralized exchanges.

 ## Specification